microsoft/seismic-deeplearning/README.md

 This repository shows you how to perform seismic imaging and interpretation on Azure.
 It empowers geophysicists and data scientists to run seismic experiments using state-of-art DSL-based PDE solvers and segmentation algorithms on Azure.

-The repository provides sample notebooks, data loaders for seismic data, utilities, and out-of-the box ML pipelines, organized as follows:
+The repository provides sample notebooks, data loaders for seismic data, utilities, and out-of-the-box ML pipelines, organized as follows:
 - **sample notebooks**: these can be found in the `examples` folder - they are standard Jupyter notebooks which highlight how to use the codebase by walking the user through a set of pre-made examples
-- **experiments**: the goal is to provide runnable Python scripts which train and test (score) our machine learning models in `experiments` folder.
+- **experiments**: the goal is to provide runnable Python scripts that train and test (score) our machine learning models in the `experiments` folder.
 The models themselves are swappable, meaning a single train script can be used to run a different model on the same dataset by simply swapping out the configuration file which defines the model.
 Experiments are organized by model types and datasets - for example, "2D segmentation on Dutch F3 dataset", "2D segmentation on Penobscot dataset" and "3D segmentation on Penobscot dataset" are all different experiments.
-As another example, if one is swapping 2D segmentation models on Dutch F3 dataset, one would just point the train and test scripts to a different configuration file within the same experiment.
+As another example, if one is swapping 2D segmentation models on the Dutch F3 dataset, one would just point the train and test scripts to a different configuration file within the same experiment.
 - **pip installable utilities**: we provide `cv_lib` and `deepseismic_interpretation` utilities (more info below) which are used by both sample notebooks and experiments mentioned above

 DeepSeismic currently focuses on Seismic Interpretation (3D segmentation aka facies classification) with experimental code provided around Seismic Imaging.